iot-kits/D1S-Display-WBIT/README.md

 <img src="/images/Figure 9 - Case.png" width="10%"/>

 14. Apply the nameplate on the rear of the case.
 The step is optional: Apply the decorative keyboard label under the display.
 15. The assembly is complete.
+The next step is to configure the soaftware.

 ### Software Configuration
 These instructions are for a cell phone with Wi-Fi capability.
 The same method could be used with a Wi Fi connected computer.